How Can I Get A Military Mortgage? | 2025 Guide

 - In the final 10 years of service (for people in their early years of service).

-What happens if I leave the forces after taking out the Forces Help to Buy loan?
+What Happens if I Leave the Forces After Taking Out the Forces Help to Buy loan?

-Can ex-military purchase a home through the Forces Help to Buy Scheme?
+Can Ex-Military Purchase a Home Through the Forces Help to Buy Scheme?

-Deposit amount
+Deposit Amount

-If you use £25,000 from the FHTB scheme as a deposit, then this would be 10% deposit (90% LTV) on a £250,000 property or 20% deposit (80% LTV) on a £125,000 property.
-So, if you want to get the lowest interest rate possible, the deposit needs to be a larger percentage of the property value.
+The rule of thumb – if you want to get the lowest interest rate possible, the deposit needs to be a larger percentage of the property value.

-Income and outgoings
+Income and Outgoings

-Credit rating
+Credit Rating

 An applicant’s credit rating will also be an important factor in a lender’s decision of whether to approve a mortgage.
 People with poor credit ratings will often struggle to get a mortgage approved, or they may have to take out a mortgage with a significantly higher interest rate, as other lenders are not prepared to take on the risk.